A recent review of scientific literature looked at the state of modern digestion and elimination.

 For Dry Stools and Intestines

 The slippery elm and licorice are soluble fibers, which help to form a viscous layer between the intestinal wall and potential irritants.
-When the gut gets stressed and dry it must be shielded and lubricated naturally with herbs.
-These slimy fibers, in combination with the triphala blend, support the reset of healthy bowel function and are easy to quickly wean off once elimination is balanced.
+When the gut gets stressed and dry, it must be shielded and lubricated naturally and gently.
+These slimy fibers, in combination with the triphala blend, support the reset of healthy bowel function and are easy to quickly wean from once elimination is balanced.
+Learn about LifeSpa’s Elim 1 formula here.